 What Features Are Available?

 Features are used to enhance your assessments.
 They can appear in Items alongside questions, or they can appear on their own.
 There are 12 available features:

 Desmos Scientific Calculator

 🔖 Recommended Reading: Advanced Assessment Item Features

-When assigning an Advanced Assessment, you will be presented with the following optional settings at the bottom of the assigning page:
+When assigning an advanced assessment, you have the following optional settings at the bottom of the assigning page:

-Allow Student Annotation: This will give students access to tools for annotating including a notepad, sticky notes, highlight tool, and drawing tool.
+Allow Student Annotation: This gives students access to tools for annotating including a notepad, sticky notes, highlight tool, and drawing tool.

 ➡️ Example: If partial credit is being applied and a student gets 3 out of 5 parts correct, they will be given the status of "Incorrect Answer".

 ❗ If you edit this setting after the assessment has been assigned, you receive a message explaining that this only applies to future scores, not scores already collected.